SteadyCadence/api-docs/content/05-questionnaires.md

 Note that you **cannot** replace a questionnaire in an active project once data is being collected about it.

-_To learn more about how questionnaires work, [see our documentation on Questionnaires & Custom Data Collection](https://docs.cadasta.org/en/08-XLSForms.html)._
+_To learn more about how questionnaires work, <a href="https://docs.cadasta.org/en/08-XLSForms.html" target="_blank">see our documentation on Questionnaires & Custom Data Collection</a>._

 The endpoint you'll use to work with questionnaires begins with: